benjugat/hackingnotes/_docs/web/oauth-2.0-bypass.md

 Client applications will often use a reputable, battle-hardened OAuth service that is well protected against widely known exploits.
 However, their own side of the implementation may be less secure.

-## **Improper implementation of the implicit grant type**
+## Improper implementation of the implicit grant type

 Once the OAuth 2.0 flow is completed and the token is assigned, the information is sent to the application (username, email and the token).
-We can bypass the authentication by changing the email and username of the request:
+We can bypass the authentication by changing the email and username of the request.

+The client application will often submit this data to the server in a POST request and then assign the user a session cookie, effectively logging them in.
+This request is roughly equivalent to the form submission request that might be sent as part of a classic, password-based login.
+However, in this scenario, the server does not have any secrets or passwords to compare with the submitted data, which means that it is implicitly trusted.

 ```
 # Original Request